ConservationMetrics/gc-scripts-hub/f/export/download_all_data/README.md

 - Exported data files from other services
 - Any persistent storage files accessible via Azure Blob Storage

 The script generates a secure SAS (Shared Access Signature) URL with time-limited access to the specified Azure Blob Storage container or subfolder.
-It then provides multiple [`azcopy`](https://learn.microsoft.com/en-us/azure/storage/common/storage-use-azcopy-v10?tabs=dnf) command options for different destinations (local disk, AWS S3, Google Cloud Storage, and another Azure Storage account)
+It then provides multiple [`azcopy`](https://learn.microsoft.com/en-us/azure/storage/common/storage-use-azcopy-v10?tabs=dnf) command options for different destinations:

+- Local disk (download to your computer)
+- AWS S3 bucket (cloud-to-cloud transfer)
+- Google Cloud Storage (cloud-to-cloud transfer)
+- Another Azure Storage account (cloud-to-cloud transfer)

 This approach using `azcopy` provides several advantages.
 Transfers are fast, especially when copying data directly between cloud services.
 You can choose from a variety of destinations for your data, making the process flexible.
 Because files are transferred directly from Azure storage, there is no additional load on your Guardian Connector deployment.
 Additionally, if a transfer is interrupted, the `azcopy` tool allows you to resume it without starting over.